Hafza-Azeem/Islamiyat/001 - Section - Pillars of Islam/04 - Chapter - Hajj.md

 times.
 Starting from Safa and ending at Marwa.
 This is performed only by males.
 While performing Sayee Muslims recite:
-"No doubt, Safa and Marwa are among Signs of Allah."
+***"No doubt, Safa and Marwa are among Signs of Allah."***

-it is done in remembrance of the sayee of
+It is done in remembrance of the sayee of
 Hazrat Hajra who ran between the hill's of
 Safa and Marwa in search of water for her infant son Hazrat Ismail.
 She noticed that where.